 For some reason, many brand managers, marketing directors, and business owners have the misconception that they have to invest in either SEO or PPC.
 However, anyone who has worked in the digital space long enough knows that investing in both PPC and SEO is not even a question – it’s a necessity (especially if you have the budget for both).

 These two channels are often viewed as completely separate strategies, when in fact, they complement each other more than you may think.
 Let’s explore the different ways that pay per click and search engine optimization can work together to optimize your marketing campaigns, maximize traffic and conversion opportunities, and debunk the idea that you have to choose between them once and for all!

 Share Keyword Data

 Keyword research and keyword targeting are crucial in both PPC and SEO campaigns.
-You bet that the PPC manager spends just as much time performing keyword research as the SEO manager.
+You bet that the PPC manager spends just as much time performing keyword research as the organic SEO manager.
 Both channels need to have a thorough understanding of keyword trends, monthly search volume of those keywords, and the competition level behind those keywords.

 Utilize PPC’s Keyword Data For SEO Purposes

 By linking your AdWords and Analytics accounts together and running a PPC campaign in addition to your SEO efforts, you can gain valuable insights about which keywords are bringing in the most traffic and driving conversions.
 The SEO team can use these insights to make well-informed, data-driven on-page optimization decisions.
 Because why waste your time and energy targeting keywords that you know aren’t converting?